-- b.
-(1) Effective with the beginning of the 2017 leave calendar year, employees who have more than one year of service since their most recent date of hire and who use no sick leave during the first half (first thirteen (13) pay periods) of the leave calendar year shall earn one-half day (3.75 hours) of annual leave in addition to those earned under Article 12, Sections 1.c. and 1.d.
-Employees who have more than one year of service since their most recent date of hire and use no sick leave during the second half (last thirteen (13) or fourteen (14) pay periods, depending on the number of pay periods in the leave calendar year) of a leave calendar year shall earn one-half day (3.75 hours) of annual leave in addition to those earned under Article 12, Sections 1.c. and 1.d.
-Leave earned will be available for use in the pay period following the pay period in which it was earned. - (2) Sick bereavement leave used will not be counted; however, all other types of paid sick leave; unpaid sick leave used under Article 16; and paid and unpaid leave used for work-related injuries shall count as sick leave for this section.
+Section 12.
+Employees who have more than one year of service since their most recent date of hire and who use no sick leave during the first half (first thirteen (13) pay periods) of the leave calendar year shall earn one-half day (3.75 hours) of annual leave in addition to those earned under Article 12, Sections 1.a. and 1.b.
+Employees who have more than one year of service since their most recent date of hire and use no sick leave during the second half (last thirteen (13) or fourteen (14) pay periods, depending on the number of pay periods in the leave calendar year) of a leave calendar year shall earn one-half day (3.75 hours) of annual leave in addition to those earned under Article 12, Sections 1.a. and 1.b.
+Leave earned will be available for use in the pay period following the pay period in which it was earned.

+Sick bereavement leave used will not be counted; however, all other types of paid sick leave; unpaid sick leave used under Article 18; and paid and unpaid leave used for work-related injuries shall count as sick leave for this section.